-4. Transfers to and from the airport
+4. Transport to and from Paris CDG Airport

-5. Getting around
+5. Getting around.

-The SNCF train system: Is globally regarded as providing a world-class service.
+The SNCF train system is globally regarded as providing a world-class service.
 If you’re looking for a fast, efficient, regular and extremely reliable means to get around France, you can’t go wrong with the train.
 Albeit not cheap, book in advance for the best deals.
 In the height of summer, you’re unlikely to be able to purchase tickets on the day you want to travel, especially on popular inter-city routes, as they will probably be fully booked.
 Always pre-purchase tickets at least three days in advance.